 This annual battle reenactment showcases the lives of Allied and Axis troops during WWII, both at home and abroad.
-Glimpse the lives of both soldiers and civilians and learn about how their lives were impacted by the war.
+Glimpse the lives of soldiers and civilians and learn how their lives were impacted by the war.
 Enjoy food vendors, self-guided tours, visiting with reenactors, and a live battle each day at 2 pm.
 Bring a chair and extra cash to shop with vendors.
 Picnic areas available.

-Hugh Torance House and Store www.hughtorancehouseandstore.com/
+Hugh Torance House and Store

+8231 Gilead Road, Huntersville, NC www.hughtorancehouseandstore.com/